 The Venture Capital industry has seen a boom in the UK since 2020.
 John wants to diversify his portfolio but believes in investing in early-stage companies in return for a stake in a company.
 However, he is looking for a tax-efficient investment method.
 So he decides to invest 8% of his portfolio in the Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS), alternative investments UK.
 These schemes offer tax relief, up to 50% income tax relief and capital gains tax deferral.

 Forms of alternative investing vs ETF investing

 On the other hand, exchange-traded funds (ETFs) can be a middle ground between the two.
-ETF investing is not as traditional as investing in stocks and it provides good exposure to alternative assets.
-Investors can choose to invest in ETFs that specialise in alternative investments, too.
-ETF investing offers the best of both worlds by letting investors experience alternative investing, without being exposed to illiquidity and other atypical risks – ETFs are regulated and easy to manage and sell.
+ETF investing is not as traditional as investing in stocks, and it provides good exposure to alternative assets.
+Investors can also choose to invest in ETFs that specialises in alternative investments.
+ETF investing offers the best of both worlds by letting investors experience alternative investing without being exposed to illiquidity and other atypical risks – ETFs are regulated and easy to manage and sell.